Student Advising & Counseling

 - Obtain tutoring services for a successful academic experience.

-The Connect Program, designed for special populations, provides textbook loans and childcare funding assistance to qualified students.
+The Connect Program, designed for special populations, provides textbook loans, childcare funding assistance, toolkit vouchers, and certification exam vouchers to qualified students.
 To be considered for this program, a student must have a declared workforce education major.
 Special population categories include the following: